oneblink/forms/docs/glossary.md

 ## Section

-This provides a way to group Elements together for layout and other purposes.
+This is a special Element that provides a way to group other Elements together for layout and other purposes.
-Sections are an optional component in a Form.

 Sections may contain Elements, and they may also contain other Sections.
 Caution: avoid defining circular references.